CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 # Introduction

 Both law enforcement agencies and criminals use [IMSI-Catchers](https://en.wikipedia.org/wiki/IMSI-catcher), which are false mobile towers acting between the target mobile phone(s) and the service providers real towers.
 As such it is considered a Man In the Middle (MITM) attack.
 The FBI or local police might deploy the device at a protest to obtain a record of everyone who attended with a cell phone.
-In the USA this technology is known under the name "[Stingray](https://en.wikipedia.org/wiki/Stingray_phone_tracker)", which is even capable to track the people who are traveling together with an owner of a targeted phone across the country.
-[Here](http://www.pgsup.com/wp-content/uploads/2010/06/P4230059.jpg) you can see alleged Stingray tracking devices mounted to the roof of three SUVs.
+In the USA this technology is known under the name "[StingRay](https://en.wikipedia.org/wiki/Stingray_phone_tracker)", which is even capable to track the people who are traveling together with an owner of a targeted phone across the country.
+[Here](http://www.pgsup.com/wp-content/uploads/2010/06/P4230059.jpg) you can see alleged StingRay tracking devices mounted to the roof of three SUVs.
 IMSI-Catchers can allow adversaries to intercept your conversations, text messages, and data.
 Police can also use them to determine your location, or to find out who is in a given geographic area at what time.
 Identity thieves might sit with an IMSI-Catcher in a parked car in a residential neighborhood, stealing passwords or credit card information from people nearby who make purchases on their phones.
-All of this surveillance happens in secret.

-Powerful, expensive IMSI-Catchers are in use at federal agencies and some police departments.
+There is more: Powerful, expensive IMSI-Catchers are in use at federal agencies and some police departments.
 And if you think that IMSI-Catchers are not used in your own town, think twice!
 If you ever happen to be near a riot or demonstration (hint: leave you phone at home if participating), pay close attention to cars standing along the path of the demonstration - those might be IMSI-Catchers.
 It is common practice for police to position IMSI-Catchers at the beginning as well as the end of roads where the demonstrating crowd moves to capture and compare data in order to find out who participated.
 But most of the time IMSI-Catchers are well hidden and can be even [body-worn](http://arstechnica.com/security/2013/09/the-body-worn-imsi-catcher-for-all-your-covert-phone-snooping-needs/) - therefore you won't even discover these creepy devices.
 Current technology shrinks them to be as tiny as your phone!
 So again, if you really have to participate in a riot or demonstration, don't be a dumbass and leave your phones at home.
 Or, at the very least, build yourself a [signal blocking phone pouch](http://killyourphone.com/)!

 [![DEF CON 18: Practical Cellphone Spying](http://img.youtube.com/vi/fQSu9cBaojc/0.jpg)](https://www.youtube.com/watch?v=fQSu9cBaojc)